emilymalecbrown/emb-static/posts/pipedream-fun.md

 }
 ```

 And there you have it!
-This was a story of success -- I did end up getting the text, and did end up booking the ferry.
+This was a story of success - I did end up getting the text, and did end up booking the ferry.
 Happy days.
+I did feel slightly guilty when I realized I had built a mechanism that was faster, and allowed me to beat out, people in the ferry's own waitlist system.